i-krishna/Business-Analytics/Data-Science/Readme.md

 Rey, S. J., Arribas-Bel, D., & Wolf, L. J. (2020).
 Geographic Thinking for Data Scientists.
 Retrieved from https://geographicdata.science/book/notebooks/01_geo_thinking.html

 Transport for London.
 (2024).
 Tube map.
 Retrieved from https://tfl.gov.uk/maps/track/tube

-# Collective Intelligence in Predictive Analytics by Krishna Damarla

-In predictive analysis, we can use existing bigdata to train AI models to make predictions.
-One of the disadvantages of this type of prediction is that we need clean data or spend time cleaning bad data or have only limited data.
-Sometimes we need to predict uncertain events, such as epidemics and elections, without sufficient data.
-In those cases, where AI stops, crowd prediction or collective intelligence begins (Smarter Together, 2023).

-The concept of the crowd prediction or wisdom of crowds can best be understood from the popular TV show – Who Wants to Be a Millionaire ?
-In this show, player can choose to answer the final question by calling an expert friend or by asking audience for help.
-Research shows that audience votes help player win the game with an 89% accuracy rate (HyperMind, 2021).
-Whereas, Calling a friend, on the other hand, is only 54% accurate, which is almost same as tossing coin (StoryWorks, 2024).
-So, approximately 1337 times answers were accurate on audience poll, with only 147 times being incorrect.
-This demonstrates that the aggregated input of a moderately knowledgeable crowd often surpasses the judgment of one or two experts.

-Let’s consider a case study of Johns Hopkins Center for Health Security, which predicts outbreak of infectious diseases.
-Two crowd groups were included in this study to provide valid forecasts.
-1. Crowd 1 (Industry Experts): 70% public health experts.
-Example: Medical epidemiologists, microbiologists, etc.
-2. Crowd 2 (Forecasting Experts): 30% skilled forecasters.
-Example: Hyperminds prediction team of market analysts.

-The 2 groups mentioned above were asked to enter their answers into a central platform with questions to assess the severity of the outbreak.
-Sample question looked like: How many states report over 1000 infectious cases by March end.
-The outcomes could help governments create better policies or make more informed decisions.
-The results showed good forecasters are more likely to be open-minded, prone to criticism / negative views (Smarter Together, 2023).
-Using crowd intelligence to improve predictions go beyond policymaking to understanding operations, disaster management, global economics, and geopolitics.

-References

-HyperMind.
-(2021).
-The Wisdom of Crowds: The Science of Getting Smarter Together.
-YouTube. https://www.youtube.com/watch?v=HNQ3GccCAI0

-StoryWorks.
-(2024).
-E80 - The Wisdom of Crowds.
-YouTube. https://www.youtube.com/watch?v=jvgPPiWN7yU

-Smarter Together.
-(2023).
-Crowd Forecasting: how Johns Hopkins harnessed the wisdom of crowds to predict infectious disease.
-YouTube. https://www.youtube.com/watch?v=z-V-lPzBVA4

 # Kaggle Overview and Competition Submission by Krishna Damarla